miaoyinb/moose/framework/doc/content/source/meshgenerators/CutMeshByLevelSetGenerator.md

 ## Methods

-`CutMeshByLevelSetGenerator` first converts all elements of the input mesh into `TET4` elements.
+`CutMeshByLevelSetGenerator` first either converts all elements of the input mesh into `TET4` elements, or converts the elements crossed by the level set into `TET4` elements along with a transition layer that consists of `TET4` and `PYRAMID5` elements.
 Next, the `TET4` elements sliced by the level set are further split into `TET4` elements.
 This mesh generator uses exact the same algorithm as its sibling mesh generator, [`CutMeshByPlaneGenerator`](/CutMeshByPlaneGenerator.md).
 At the first-order element level, cutting by a plane and cutting by a level set are the same.

 ## Example Syntax